 David has been writing and learning about business, finance and globalization for a quarter-century, starting with a small New York consulting firm in the 1990s.

 In Utah, your limited liability company (LLC) is not required to have an operating agreement in place.
 But it’s highly recommended, as an effective operating agreement can help avoid disputes and lawsuits that could threaten the stability of your LLC.

 What is an LLC Operating Agreement?

-The operating agreement is not filed with the state, but instead remains private.
+The operating agreement is not filed with the state of Utah, but instead remains private.
 It’s advisable to hire an attorney to ensure your operating agreement is thorough and legally binding.

 The operating agreement should clearly define:

 - Name and purpose of the LLC: Clearly state the name of the LLC, and the primary purpose for which it is being formed.